-Sufferers of HIV/AIDS had it bad in the 1980s, but what made things even worse was the shame that came attached to the diagnosis.
+Sufferers of HIV/AIDS had it bad in the 1980s, but what made things even worse was the shame that came with the diagnosis.

-A homophobic and ignorant society made victims feel like they had to hide their illness to avoid being blamed for it in some way—an awful reality that Jonathan Demme brings under a microscope in Philadelphia.
+An ignorant society made victims feel like they had to hide their illness to avoid being blamed for it in some way—an awful reality that Jonathan Demme brings under the microscope in Philadelphia.

-Andrew (Hanks) is turned down by several lawyers who fear "catching" his illness, but is finally accepted by Joe Miller (Denzel Washington) who sees a parallel between his own discrimination for his race and the discrimination Andrew faces for his sexuality and diagnosis.
+Andrew (played by Tom Hanks) is turned down by several lawyers who fear "catching" his illness, but is finally accepted by Joe Miller (played by Denzel Washington), who sees a parallel with the discrimination he himself faces for his race.

-What follows is a heartbreaking story—inspired by the real life of Geoffrey Bowers—that won multiple Academy Awards.
+What follows is a heartbreaking story—inspired by the actual life of Geoffrey Bowers—that won multiple Academy Awards.

 1. Dallas Buyers Club (2013)

-Although we feel sorry for rodeo cowboy Ron Woodroof, he's not the most likable guy—a foul-mouthed, homophobic drug user who refuses to acknowledge his own AIDS diagnosis.
+Although we feel sorry for rodeo cowboy Ron Woodroof (played by Matthew McConaughey), he's not the most likable guy.
+Indeed, he's a foul-mouthed, homophobic drug user who refuses to acknowledge his own AIDS diagnosis.

-Whether or not he believes it, Ron only has 30 days left to live, so he desperately turns to clinical drug trials for help.
+Whether or not he accepts it, Ron only has 30 days left to live—so he desperately turns to clinical drug trials for help.

 Matthew McConaughey gives a startling lead performance as the real-life AIDS victim, and the film swept the 86th Academy Awards.
-Jared Leto might not be making the best role choices nowadays, but Dallas Buyers Club sits amongst his best all-tie performances.
+And while Jared Leto might not be making the best role choices nowadays, Dallas Buyers Club sits among his best all-time performances.